shegun-babs/datamax-assessment/README.md

 ## Environment variables (.env)

-Make a copy of `.env.example` for the application `.env` file `.env.example` already contains the Ice And Fire API url
+Make a copy of `.env.example` for the application `.env` file

+The `.env.example` already contains the Ice And Fire API url

 ## Migrations